Skip to content

 • Reattach the handle and escutcheon plate.

-Now you’re all set!
-If this doesn’t solve your problem, you may need to call in a professional to assess the situation.
-At bluefrog Plumbing + Drain, our team of professionals is ready to provide the assistance you need any time of the day, any day of the year.
-Fill out our online map with your address to find your nearest bluefrog Plumbing + Drain location, or give us a call at 888-794-0341 to set up your free home consultation today.
+If this doesn’t solve your problem, call a professional plumber for advice.
+At bluefrog Plumbing + Drain, our team of professionals is ready to provide the assistance you need with your shower leak repair.
+Find your nearest bluefrog Plumbing + Drain location using our state/zip locator or give us a call at 1-844-HOP-TO-IT to set up your free home consultation today.

 Related Posts: